ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 key that is used for signing each of the individual configurations and `comm_id` values that it possesses.

-The `latest`, `previous` and `modified` fields are the only fields that change during configuration updates.
-The `latest` field refers to the latest configuration to support token issuance.
+The `current`, `previous` and `modified` fields are the only fields that change during configuration updates.
+The `current` field refers to the latest configuration to support token issuance.
 The `previous` field is used for a single configuration that still permits redemption of tokens, this is used for ensuring that key rotations are smooth for clients.
 The